Tarun707/Lead-Quality-Conversion-Analysis/README.md

 # Lead Quality & Conversion Analysis

-## 📌 Problem Statement
+## Overview

-This project analyzes a subset of lead generation data for a single publisher and advertiser.
-The goal is to understand lead quality trends, identify key drivers of performance, and evaluate opportunities to improve conversion rates.
+This project looks at ~3,000 leads from a single publisher and advertiser to understand how lead quality and conversion are behaving, and where improvements can be made.

 ---

-## ❓ Key Questions
+## Key Questions

-1. Are we seeing any lead quality trends over time?
-Are they statistically significant?
+1. Are lead quality and conversion rates changing over time?
-2. What are the key drivers of lead quality across channels, customer segments, and campaigns?
+2. What factors drive lead quality?
-3. Can we improve lead quality by 20% (from 8% to 9.6%) and unlock higher CPL?
+3. Can we improve conversion from 8% to 9.6%?

 ---

-## 📊 Dataset Overview

-- ~3,000 lead records
-- Includes information on:
-  - Traffic source (Search, Display, Call Center)
+## What I Did

-  - Partner and campaign details
+- Cleaned the dataset and handled missing values
-  - Customer attributes (Debt Level, State)
-  - Quality indicators (Good leads, Closed leads)
+- Created features like lead quality, closed flag, and traffic type
+- Analyzed weekly trends and checked significance using regression
+- Segmented performance by channel, partner, campaign, and debt level

 ---

-## 🔍 Approach
+## Key Findings

-- Cleaned and preprocessed data (handled missing values, standardized fields)
-- Created key features:
-  - LeadQuality (Good vs Bad)
-  - ClosedFlag (conversion)
-  - TrafficType (Search / Display / Call Center)
-- Performed:
-  - Weekly time-series analysis
-  - Statistical testing using linear regression (p-values)
-  - Multi-dimensional segmentation (channel, partner, campaign, debt level)
+### 1. Trends Over Time

+- Closed rate is declining over time (p ≈ 0.008)
+- Good rate is mostly flat (p ≈ 0.50, not significant)
+- Lead volume is also declining (p ≈ 0.018)

+So conversion is getting worse over time, even though lead quality itself hasn’t really changed.

 ---

-## 📈 Key Insights

-### Q1: Trends Over Time

-- Closed rate is declining over time and the trend is statistically significant
-- Good rate remains relatively stable with no significant trend
-- Lead volume is declining and statistically significant

-👉 Overall: Conversion performance is worsening despite stable lead quality
+### 2. Drivers of Lead Quality

+- **Channel matters a lot:**
+  - Search: ~9.5–11% closed rate
+  - Call Center: ~9.5%
+  - Display: ~6–7%
+  - Google Display specifically: ~5%

+- **Debt level is a strong driver:**
+  - 70–90k: ~13.7% closed rate
+  - 10–15k: ~11.7%
+  - 7.5–10k: ~5%
+  - >100k: ~3.6%

+- **Campaign differences are large:**
+  - Debt Holding Tank: ~14.5%
+  - Financial Services: ~12%
+  - DebtReductionInc (largest volume): ~6%

+Overall, performance varies a lot depending on traffic source, customer profile, and campaign.

 ---

-### Q2: Drivers of Lead Quality

-- Traffic source is a major driver:
-  - Search and Call Center outperform Display
-  - Google Display generates high volume but low quality

-- Debt level is a strong factor:
-  - Mid-range segments (10–15k, 70–90k) perform best
-  - Very low and very high debt segments underperform

-- Campaign structure matters:
-  - Targeted campaigns outperform large generic campaigns

-👉 Overall: Lead quality is driven by channel mix, customer profile, and campaign strategy

----

-## 🚀 Q3: Improving Conversion (8% → 9.6%)
+## 3. Can We Improve Conversion (8% → 9.6%)?

-### Is It Achievable?
+### Is it achievable?

-Yes — several segments already exceed the target:
+Yes — several segments are already above 9.6%:
 - Google Search (~11%)
 - Debt Holding Tank (~14–15%)
 - Financial Services (~12%)
-- 70–90k debt segment (~13%)
+- 70–90k debt (~13%)

 ---

-### Opportunities

-#### 1. Reduce Low-Performing Display Traffic
+### Where are the opportunities?

-- Google Display has ~5% closed rate but drives large volume
+- **Reduce Google Display traffic**
-- Shifting traffic to higher-performing Search can improve overall conversion

-#### 2. Target Better Debt Segments
+  High volume but low performance (~5% closed rate), which pulls down overall average

+- **Focus on better debt segments**
-- Mid-range debt performs significantly better (~13–14%)
+  Mid-range debt performs much better (~13–14%) compared to low debt (~5%)
-- Low debt segments (~5%) drag down performance

-#### 3. Scale High-Performing Campaigns
-- Strong campaigns (Debt Holding Tank, Financial Services) outperform generic ones
-- Reallocating budget can improve efficiency
+- **Shift budget to stronger campaigns**
+  Some campaigns perform 2x better than others

 ---

-### Overall Assessment

-- Only ~1.6 percentage point improvement is needed
+### What does improvement look like?

-- At ~3,000 leads:
+At ~3,000 leads:
-  - Current: ~240 conversions
+- Current: ~8% → ~240 conversions
-  - Target: ~288 conversions
+- Target: ~9.6% → ~288 conversions
 - Gap: ~48 additional conversions

-👉 This can be achieved through traffic mix optimization without major structural changes
+Given the gap between low- and high-performing segments (5% vs 11–14%), this looks achievable through better traffic mix rather than major changes.

 ---

-## 🛠️ Tools Used
+## Tools Used

 - Python (Pandas, NumPy)
 - Matplotlib
-- Statistical Analysis (Linear Regression)

----

-## 📌 Key Takeaway

-Performance issues are not due to overall lead quality, but due to **traffic mix inefficiencies**.
-Optimizing channel allocation, targeting, and campaign strategy can realistically improve conversion rates and unlock higher revenue.
+- Linear regression (for trend analysis)